Rudy Fugle: 2021–present: Hendrick Motorsports

 In 2021, Fugle would reunite with William Byron and be his crew chief in the Cup Series for Hendrick Motorsports, replacing Chad Knaus, who ended his legendary crew chiefing career to become the Vice President of Competition for Hendrick.
 The two would start the season strong, as Byron went on to win the race at Homestead.
 It was their only win that year.
 They would finish tenth in the final standings.
 In 2022, Fugle and Byron would win two races and finish sixth in the final standings.

 In 2023, Byron and Fugle won two of the three races of the West Coast swing at Las Vegas and Phoenix.
 However, after the race at Phoenix, each of the Hendrick cars would receive an L2 penalty (a four-race crew chief suspension and the loss of 100 driver and owner points) after NASCAR discovered illegally modified hood louvers on the cars during practice for the race.
 Brian Campe, a technical director for Hendrick, would fill in for Fugle for four races as the interim crew chief for Byron's No. 24 car.
+At the 2023 Goodyear 400, Byron and Fugle would lead the 24 team to their 100th win in NASCAR history, making the 24 team one of five teams with at least 100 wins.

+In 2024, Byron and Fugle started the season by winning the 2024 Daytona 500.
+The win was the first Daytona 500 win for the No. 24 since 2005 by Jeff Gordon and the first Daytona 500 win for Hendrick Motorsports since 2014.
+They would win a month later at Circuit of the Americas and at Martinsville on Hendrick Motorsports' 40th anniversary.

+In 2025, Byron and Fugle started the season with their second consecutive Daytona 500 win.